How to Make Better Tasting Coffee

 - Grinder Great coffee is brewed from evenly ground beans.
 Uneven beans over and under extract providing sour and acidic flavors.
 Use a conical burr grinder.
 Replace the burrs if the grounds are not even.

 - Storage Fresh roasted coffee can keep its flavor if kept in air tight bags in the freezer.
 Grind and brew the coffee frozen.
-Coffee beans stored at room temperature or in the refrigerator go stale quickly.
+Coffee beans stored at room temperature or in the refrigerator goes stale quickly.

 - Clean Coffee grounds have oil that stays in the brewer and creates sour, fishy, tasting coffee.
 Clean your coffee equipment with hot soap and water.
 Automatic brewers build up mold and fungus in the water pipes.
 You should periodically clean an automatic brew by pouring white vinegar into the water reservoir and running a brew cycle.